 Even though there’s a battery, motor and control unit on most electric bikes, electric bikes aren’t like scooters or mopeds.
 Instead, the electric bike’s battery and motor provide assistance when pedalling, so riders don’t need to put as much effort in as they cycle.

 Why are Electric Bikes becoming more popular?

 Well, by not having to put as much effort in, getting from A to B becomes a lot easier.
-From being able to tackle hills without breaking a sweat, to carrying more shopping without the pedals feeling like lead, electric bikes aren’t just for lazy folks or those who are unable to cycle as vigorously – it’s all about making life easier.
+From tackling hills without breaking a sweat to being able to cycle to work without the pedals feeling like lead, electric bikes aren’t just for lazy folks or those who are unable to cycle as vigorously – it’s all about making life easier.